Hafsa993/KnowHouseApp/README.md

 ### Calendar

-The calendar page is a calendar where for each date, by clicking on it you can see the household ToDos for that day.
-There is a button for adding ToDos at the bottom as well.
-The blue points indicate on which date how many ToDos are due (so you see before clicking).
+The Calendar page displays all household ToDos by date.
+Clicking a date shows the tasks due that day.
+Blue dots indicate the number of ToDos per day at a glance.
+A button at the bottom allows users to quickly add new ToDos.

 <p align="left" width="100%">
 <img height="400" src="img/images for high fi/Calendar.png">